 Information for Producers

 View the DFC National Standard for the Production of Milk from Grass-fed CowsDownload

 Producers: Frequently Asked QuestionsLearn more

 The program was developed in conjunction with provincial association members and external stakeholders.
 Participating provincial associations are responsible for administering transportation, sampling and testing of milk, logistics and pricing.
-CLICK HERE for contact information in each province.
+CLICK HERE for contact information in each province and certifying bodies.